Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

 </article>

 <!-- ## Psychologist Studies Relevant to the Enneagram 4
-- Be that self which one truly is: categorized as desire to be unique and special as it pertains to embracing one's true self - Soren Kierkegaard
+- Be that self which one truly is: categorized as a desire to be unique and special as it pertains to embracing one's true self - Soren Kierkegaard
-- The unconscious sees the men behind the curtains: categorized as desire to be unique and special as it pertains to understanding the workings of the unconscious mind - Pierre Janet -->
+- The unconscious sees the men behind the curtains: categorized as a desire to be unique and special as it pertains to understanding the workings of the unconscious mind - Pierre Janet -->
 <!-- cheat sheet
 Enneagram Type 4, "The Individualist," relies on emotions for decision-making.
-Type 4s desire uniqueness and creativity but often grapple with feelings of not fitting in.
+Type 4s desire uniqueness and creativity but often do not fit in.
 Strengths encompass creativity, empathy, and self-awareness.
 Challenges include moodiness, self-doubt, and relationship difficulties.
 Motivations center on self-discovery, authenticity, and meaning.